 Pushes turned the experience of email around.
 Previously, people had to keep checking their inbox so they wouldn’t miss an important email.
 Of course, no one was willing to do it every 5 minutes, so, naturally, communication was quite slow, which was a pain in urgent cases for business people.
 With Push Services, users started to be notified on emails instantly and it improved UX dramatically.

-What's the difference between email marketing and push notifications?
+Difference between email marketing and push notifications

 Level of intimacy